elatov/elatov.github.io/_posts/2013-01-07-vcap5-dca-objective-8-2-administer-vsphere-using-the-vsphere-management-assistant.md

 	>         > \-\---\---\---\---\----- quantity of cylinders
 	>         >
 >
->         So we have no partitions defined and currently it has an &#8216;msdos&#8217; disklabel.
+>         So we have no partitions defined and currently it has an 'msdos' disklabel.
 Since we are going to create a VMFS-5 volume we will change that to GPT.
 Also converting the sectors to GB, we get the following:
 >
 	>
 	>         (272629760 * 512 / 1024 /1024 /1024) = 130 GB